Austria

 My biggest suggestion to save while in Austria, is to stay in a long-term Airbnb (more than 28 days), use public transport as much as possible, and be aware of what free transport options you have!
 Also, use a local phone plan where you can top-up data as needed.

-We would absolutely go back to the 2 regions we stayed in Austria.
+We would go back to the 2 regions where we stayed in Austria.
 To check out the highlights of the areas, see my posts on Bad Ischl, the Salzkammergut, and the Stubai Valley!
 Austria is beautiful year-round, so start planning your next trip to the Alps!

 Posted by Taylor Mallaber in Austria, 0 comments

-Visiting The Stubai Valley [Winter Destination]
+Winter in Austria; The Stubai Valley

-Visiting The Stubai Valley [Winter Destination]
+Winter in Austria; The Stubai Valley

-I was fortunate to spend a month in Stubai this winter, check out everything I learned about the region and what’s waiting for you on your next trip!
+Check out everything I learned about the region and what’s waiting for you on your next trip!

 Painted houses in Innsbruck over the river